Doctor of Osteopathic Medicine (KCOM)

 - Been a student in an accredited osteopathic university or equivalent for at least four academic years.

-- Been enrolled in ATSU-KCOM during his or her final two years of education.
+- Been enrolled in ATSU-KCOM during the final two years of education.
 Must complete, to the satisfaction of the faculty, prescribed courses and clinical rotations.

-- Successfully complete all academic, administrative, and professional requirements for promotion.
+- Successfully completed all academic, administrative, and professional requirements for promotion.